sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

-You can directly load any *.safetensor* or *.pt* into this object that will mimic classical `torch.Tensor` except that each access will load the Tensor from disk and remove it from RAM as soon as those are not needed allowing to manipulate very large model bit by bit.
+You can directly load any *.safetensor* or *.pt* into this object that will mimic classical `torch.Tensor` except that each access will load the Tensor from disk and remove it from RAM as soon as those are not needed, allowing to manipulate very large model bit by bit.
 It is composable with other `torch_to_nnef.tensor.opaque.OpaqueTensor` such as `QTensor`.

 To load from disk without overhead,